copaland/KiCad_JLCPCB_BOM/README.md

 # KiCad JLCPCB BOM Plugin

-Extract a JLCPCB-compliant bill of materials directly from your KiCad schematic.
+Generate a JLCPCB-compliant bill of materials directly from your KiCad schematic.

 ## Installation
 This script requires Python 3.x version.